aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 ### TEE

-If the application processor of the cellular module supports the TEE (Trusted Execution Environment), the TEE can be used to protect sensitive data and processes such as keys, signatures and encryption.
+If the application processor of the cellular module supports the TEE (Trusted Execution Environment), the TEE can be used to protect sensitive data such as keys, signatures as well as sensitive processes like encryption.
 The TEE should support at least the following capabilities:

 1. Allowing customers to develop a TA (Trusted Application) .
 For example, some necessary keys are offered.
 2. Supporting Secure Boot, fuse, etc.